MapLarge/flat-file-feeds/README.md

 By convention the definition of the file feed prescribes where to place the files stored by a particular directory feed and where to serve them from

 1. Database Feeds.
 Here,feed\_initializerwill launch a process in which an instance ofDatabaseFeedConstructorruns to construct a csv that lists the contents of a query specified in the configuration file.
-After the process completes,feed\_initializerwrites an entry to the database tableFeed(defined in modulemodels)
+After the process completes, feed\_initializer writes an entry to the database table Feed (defined in modulemodels)

 The entry will have structure